 - develop into international citizens who are understanding and tolerant of others

 All of our students continue their French studies to GCSE level.
 In Year 8 all students choose a second foreign language, either Spanish or Italian, which they study until the end of Year 9 with the option to continue to GCSE.
 We are proud that many of our students decide to study both languages up to GCSE and beyond.

 The MFL department has an established and extensive programme of trips and visits on offer as we believe that this is an important part of language learning.

-Currently Year 7 students have a day trip to St. Malo during their Activities Week programme.
-We often also have an Activities trip to France for Key Stage 3.
+We often run an Activities trip to France, which gives our Key Stage 3 students the opportunity to put their French learning into practice during a fun-filled week.
 For GCSE and A Level French students there is the wonderful opportunity to participate in our Rouen home stay study visit.